 This loom woven technique of caning and mechanized groove cutting into the chairs was invented in the 1870s, so has been around for a very long time.
 And although sometimes thought to be a relatively new process, it is not, and has rivaled the traditional hand chair caning in popularity.

-Are all names of different fancy, intricate and advanced cane weaving designs.
+These are all names of different fancy, intricate and advanced cane weaving designs.
 Since these weaves are not as durable as others, they are usually applied only to backs of Victorian chairs and rockers, rather than the seats.

 All are woven using at least two different gauges of cane to complete pattern.
 Save these complex designs for the experts, they are not for the novice weaver!